 Cafe de Flore

-Ok. so Cafe de Flore is no hidden secret, a little expensive and often filled with first-time tourists to Paris, it’s on the list because, well, it is the archetypical Paris Cafe. with an incredible history and an elegant charm, it may not be our everyday coffee spot it is still well worth the visit, to sit in at what was once the headquarters of Paris’ literary and philosophical movements.
+Ok, so Café de Flore is no hidden secret.
+A little expensive and often filled with first-time tourists to Paris, it’s on the list because, well, it is the archetypical Paris café. with an incredible history and an elegant charm, it may not be our everyday coffee spot but it is still well worth the visit, to sit in at what was once the headquarters of Paris’ literary and philosophical movements.
 Stay for one drink and imagine rubbing shoulders with the likes of Jean-Paul-Satre, Pablo Picasso, Simon de Beauvoir and the rest of the existentialists.
-Here is the link.

-Equally famous as Cafe de Flore though just amongst Parisians.
-This local working-class watering hole named “the crazies” is a legend in Belleville and was once the place to party for the winemakers and villagers before this popular northeast district became part of the city of Paris.
-No longer a bucolic village, Belleville is the multicultural centre of Paris and aux follies, far from the tourist beat path, is a cheap no-frills cafe, where the plastic chairs and tables spread out into the graffiti-filled eclectic streets of Belleville.
+Equally famous as Café de Flore though just amongst Parisians.
+The name of this local working-class watering hole translates as “the crazies” and is a legend in Belleville.
+It was once the place to party for the winemakers and villagers before this working-class northeast district became part of the city of Paris.
+No longer a bucolic village, Belleville is the multicultural centre of Paris and Aux Follies, far from the tourist beaten path, is a cheap no-frills café, where the plastic chairs and tables spread out into the graffiti-filled eclectic streets of Belleville.
 Come for the cheap beer surrounded by the smell of Paris’ best Asian restaurants.

 Le Petit Fer a Cheval

-While we might get in trouble with the local Montmatrois elite by sharing this place with the world, we think you’re worth it.
-Choc a bloc with local legends, this cafe is the place to be for those who consider themselves Montmatrois (from the neighbourhood of Montmartre) before Parisian.
-Presided over by the eternally glamorous matriarch Madame Danielle your table is never without an array of ‘On the house nibbles’ from peanuts to cheese and saucisson tartines.
+While we might get into trouble with the local Montmatrois elite by sharing this place with the world, we think you’re worth it.
+Choc-a-bloc with local legends, this café is the place to be for those who consider themselves Montmatrois (from the neighbourhood of Montmartre) first, Parisian second.
+Presided over by the eternally glamorous matriarch Madame Danielle, your table is never without an array of ‘On the house nibbles’ from peanuts to cheese and saucisson tartines.

-Another historic classic Cafe de la Paix has been depicted in countless paintings and films and was the place to be seen in the Belle Epoque (end of the 19th century.)
-When they weren’t drinking champagne at the Moulin Rouge rows of top-hatted gentleman would sit side by side over a morning coffee at this institution.
+Another historic classic, Café de la Paix has been depicted in countless paintings and films and was the place to be seen in the Belle Epoque (end of the 19th century.)
+When they weren’t drinking champagne at the Moulin Rouge, rows of top-hatted gentleman would sit side-by-side over a morning café at this Paris institution.
 The likes of Oscar Wilde, Emile Zola, King Edward VII of England, Tchaikovsky were all regulars.
-With its fame, it would, in later years attract more celebrities form Marline Dietrich, Yves Montand and Roman Polinsky.
-While very classic and pricy its a wonderfully glamorous option for a pre-opera drink!
-Here is a link to their menu.
+With its fame, it would, in later years attract more celebrities form Marline Dietrich, Yves Montand and Roman Polanski.
+While very classic and pricy, its a wonderfully glamorous option for a pre-opera drink!

 Pavilion aux Canaux

-Situated on the waterfront of Paris’ Northern Canal Ourq this is one of the quirkiest spots in the city, Decked out like a real-life dolls house, one can take their tea in a bathtub, meat friends and dance in the kitchen or lie down in one of the bedrooms.
-In summer the terrace is surrounded by people dipping their feet in the water or playing Petanque (Boules or Bochiball) simply ask the staff at the bar, and they will loan you a set of balls to join in the incredibly french game.
+Situated on the waterfront of Paris’ Northern Canal Ourq, this is one of the quirkiest spots in the city.
+Decked out like a real-life doll’s house, one can take their tea in a bathtub, meet friends and dance in the kitchen ,or lie down in one of the bedrooms.
+In summer the terrace is surrounded by people dipping their feet in the water or playing Petanque (Boules or Bochiball).
+Simply ask the staff at the bar, and they will loan you a set of balls to join in the incredibly french game.